 The standard insulation is made out of polyisocyanurate board, and comes in varying thicknesses.
 Like the TPO membrane, the insulation board can be attached in a few different ways:

-- Full adhesion requires another layer of substrate underneath the insulation boards.
-This means that the TPO membrane will be adhered directly to the insulation layer, and the insulation will need to be secured using between eight and 32 fasteners per board.
+Fully adhered: Full adhesion requires another layer of substrate underneath the insulation boards.
+For this kind of insulation, TPO membrane will be adhered directly to the insulation layer.
+So, the insulation will need to be secured using between eight and 32 fasteners per board.
 This is what holds everything together and provides a strong outer layer.

 5. Vapor barrier

-A vapor barrier is a layer that’s meant to provide protection from inside air attempting to escape through the roof.
+A vapor barrier is a layer that provides protection from inside air trying to escape through the roof.
 This layer is appropriate in areas with colder climates and can stop you from having to purchase a new roof sooner than you would like.

 6. Underlayment